prb112/openshift-demo/mutating/README.md

 For this demonstration, we are using building the code for the webhook.

-The code adds an annotation
+The code adds an annotation and a nodeSelector.
+It provides a framework for additions.

 ### References
 1. [hmcts/k8s-env-injector](https://github.com/hmcts/k8s-env-injector) provided inspiration for this approach and updates the code patterns for the latest kubernetes versions.